 Catamaran cruise only without lunch From $89

-Snorkeling gear PLUS cruise, lunch, ocean trampoline & limited use of paddle boards From $120 with lunch or $105 without lunch
+Full Day including Snorkeling gear, cruise transfers, ocean trampoline, limited use of paddle boards.
+Lunch is optional From $120 with lunch or $105 no lunch

 Full Day Fitzroy Island Cruise with Glass Bottom Boat Tour

-Glass bottom boat PLUS cruise, lunch, ocean trampoline & limited use of paddle boards From $120 with lunch or $105 without lunch
+Glass bottom boat including cruise transfers, ocean trampoline, limited use of paddle boards.
+Lunch is optional From $120 with lunch or $105 no lunch

-All inclusive great adventures to Fitzroy Island with lunch, snorkel, glass bottom boat, ocean trampoline & limited use of paddle boards saves $23 per adult
+All inclusive rate to Fitzroy Island with lunch, snorkel, glass bottom boat, ocean trampoline & limited use of paddle boards saves $23 per adult

 Half Day Great Barrier Reef Tours to Fitzroy Island